-This post is dedicated to the 5 Golden Rules of dog training, a dog training principle from Doggie Dan.
+This post is dedicated to Doggy Dan's 5 Golden Rules of Dog Training.

 Who controls the food?

 When you're away from your dog, who is the pack leader?

 To access the health and relationship with your dogs, these are the 5 key points you have to ask yourself.

 First off the list is food control.
 This is one of the most important aspect of training your dog - more so if they are shelter or rescue dogs.

 Food control, in a nutshell, is simple food aggression in dogs.